snoyberg/keter/README.md

 For users of Yesod, The `yesod` executable provides a `keter` command for creating the bundle, and the scaffolded site provides a `keter.yaml` file.

-__TODO__: Keter now supports multiple hosts and static file hosting.
-The support is experimental, and the config file may change.
-If it's sometime after October 2012 and you're still reading this text, please file an issue that the docs need to be updated.

 ## Deploying